 High-performance batteries require significant cobalt resources.
 Lithium cobalt oxide (LiCoO2) is widely used in lithium ion battery cathodes.
 The rapidly expanding markets for rechargeable batteries and renewable energy in the United States and around the world have sparked an unprecedented demand for cobalt, which reached $8 billion in 2017.
 Much of the world’s cobalt supplies come from areas of the world plagued by political conflict and marked by child labor, making ethically responsible cobalt sourcing difficult.

-Given the demand being driven by Tesla, BMW, Volkswagen, Panasonic and other industry leaders for high-performance batteries that can power the growing electric vehicle market, a large and stable source of cobalt that can be ethically and reliably produced in the United States is a significant improvement in the global market.
+Given the demand being driven by Tesla, BMW, Volkswagen, Panasonic and other industry leaders for high-performance batteries that can power the growing electric vehicle market, it is critically important to secure and grow an industry around a large and stable source of cobalt that can be ethically and reliably produced in the United States.

 The Madison County, MO, mine owned and operated by Missouri Cobalt holds an estimated 35 million pounds of recoverable cobalt, likely making it the largest such reserve in North America.
 The company is committed to reliable, on-time delivery of clean and ethically-produced cobalt that will support the advancement of America’s renewable energy resources.